tamj0rd2/exercise-ideas/movies_watchlist.md

 ## Suggestions on how to tackle this:

-Assume you're writing this software for someone who doesn't have any programming experience at all.
 I suggest you take the requirements point by point.

 ### Adding films to the watch list

 **How is your program going to find out which film I want to add to the watch list?**

-Remember, I don't have any programming experience so I definitely don't expect to start modifying your code by hand!
+I don't have any programming experience so I definitely don't expect to start modifying your code by hand!
 Look into how to "read user input" in your language of choice.

 **Once I've added a film to the list, how will you show me it's actually happened?**